letsencrypt/website/content/en/post/2020-09-17-new-root-and-intermediates.md

 relying on the previously-redundant Organization Name field to supply the words “Let’s Encrypt”.
-We’ve shortened their Authority Information Access Issuer and CRL Distribution Point URLs, and we’ve dropped their CPS and OCSP urls entirely.
+We’ve shortened their Authority Information Access Issuer and CRL Distribution Point URLs, and we’ve dropped their CPS and OCSP URLs entirely.
 All of this adds up to another approximately 120 bytes of savings without making any substantive change to the useful information in the certificate.